 - Veterans whose discharge was for a disability that was incurred or aggravated in the line of duty.

 - Veterans with service-connected disabilities rated by VA as 10% or 20% disabling.

 - Veterans who have been awarded special eligibility classification under Title 38, U.S.C., § 1151, "benefits for individuals disabled by treatment or vocational rehabilitation."

 - Veterans who receive aid and attendance or housebound benefits from VA.

 - Veterans who have been determined by VA to be catastrophically disabled.

 Priority Group 5

-- Nonservice-connected Veterans and non-compensable service-connected Veterans rated by VA as 0% disabled and who have an annual income below the VA’s geographically-adjusted income limit (based on your resident ZIP code).
+- Veterans with a nonservice-connected or non-compensable service-connected disability and Veterans rated by VA as 0% disabled and who have an annual income below the VA’s geographically-adjusted income limit (based on your resident ZIP code).

 - Veterans receiving VA pension benefits.

 - Veterans eligible for Medicaid programs.